 4. Deteknix Scuba Tector – a Compact Metal Detector For Underwater

-I’m sure you are wondering why such a small metal detector costs almost $200?
+I’m sure you are wondering why such a small metal detector costs so cheap?
 The answer is the high operation frequency – 95 kHz pulse induction.
 It can eliminate all background minerals so when it beeps, know there is something about to be popped out.

 Besides the regular notification, this one has an extra vibration feature just in case the beeps are not loud enough, as well as an LED.